ivanvorobei/SPPageController/README.md

 ## Installation

 Ready for use on iOS 12+.
-Works with Swift 5+.
-Required Xcode 12.0 and higher.

 <img align="right" src="https://cdn.ivanvorobei.by/github/sppagecontroller/spm-install-preview.png" width="550"/>